jipsi/leish-uvb/README.md

 - Download sd22.5.3.csv for sample names onto your working directory
 - Next execute config.py within cell2location environment.
 This file sequentially call train_ref.py, load_query.py and finally deconvolute.py which will store the cell abundance prediction as a metadata as an anndata object (see below):
 >  adata_vis.obs[adata_vis.uns['mod']['factor_names']] = adata_vis.obsm['q05_cell_abundance_w_sf']
+- You can write this as a CSV file to explore abundances further.